President, Armstrong Marine Consulting and Surveying, Inc. ISO 9001:2008 Certified Lead Auditor, and ISPS/ISM Codes

 Headed on-site inspection team in Germany responsible for federal government's role in new construction of largest capacity

-U.S. flag container ships ever built (a $250M project).
-Filled twin responsibilities of project manager and chief inspector.
+U.S. flag container ships ever built (a $540M project in today’s dollars).
+Filled twin responsibilities of project manager and

+chief inspector.
 Developed money and time-saving alternatives for design and installation problems.
-Monitored project progress; pro actively
+Monitored project

 While assigned to MSO Guam, given sole responsibility of first new construction for U.S. flag in Korea, a 585 ft. oil industry